 It turned out Kiip’s developer onboarding flow confused users because some of the information was incomplete.
 Kiip originally partnered with developers using an SDK integration, which was the method explained in the onboarding process.
 However, Kiip also supports server-to-server and web integrations, so developers looking for those methods didn’t get the information they needed.

 Additionally, some of the feedback described the onboarding flow as clunky and needing to be simplified, so we decided to take another look at the overall process of adding an app to the dashboard.
-I also reworked some of the UI to feel cleaner, so that the interface would feel simpler and cleaner to the user.
+I also reworked some of the UI to feel cleaner, so that the interface would feel simpler to the user.

 My role in this project was to make user flow revisions and to create user interface designs.